 Search engine and social media marketing both play a huge role in how you want to target online.

-Targeting on Google AdWords is ideal for getting in front of people who already have an idea of what they’re looking for.
+Targeting on Google Ads is ideal for getting in front of people who already have an idea of what they’re looking for.
 Although the Search Network can be competitive and pricey, it’s typically more likely to convert than other platforms.
 This is due to how advanced your customer already is in the decision- making process.
 Our goal as advertisers is to figure out how to best get in front of them as they are already looking for you.

 Targeting on Facebook is great for expanding your audience and targeting very specific groups of people.
 They may not necessarily know about you yet, but based on their interests, demographics, etc. you can find them early on and create that engagement.
-It allows you to set goals like lead generation, email signups, and page likes, plus it is generally cheaper than AdWords.
+It allows you to set goals like lead generation, email signups, and page likes, plus it is generally cheaper than Google Ads.

 3. A digital marketing teams needs both an analytical and a creative brain